-Source: IARC-WHO, SSR (HRO) & LCB, October 2023
+Source: IARC/WHO, SSR (HRO) & LCB, October 2023

 Following an increase during the last MTS (from 232 staff in 2016 to 245 in 2020), the number of staff of IARC in 2022 went back down to the level of 2016.
-In more detail, the number of P-staff in the Branches GEM, EGM, ESC, SSR has increased, while the number of P-staff in the Branches CSU, NME, ENV, EPR & DIR office has decreased.
-The overall number of ECVS tends to increase during the current MTS period, counterbalancing the reduction in the number P-staff.
+In more detail, the number of P-staff in the Branches Genomic Epidemiology (GEM), Epigenomics and Mechanisms (EGM), Evidence Synthesis and Classification (ESC), Services to Science and Research (SSR) has increased, while the number of P-staff in the Branches Cancer Surveillance (CSU), Nutrition and Metabolism (NME), Environment and Lifestyle Epidemiology (ENV), Early Detection, Prevention and Infections (EPR) & the Director's (DIR) office has decreased.
+The overall number of Early Career & Visiting Scientists (ECVS) tends to increase during the current MTS period, counterbalancing the reduction in the number P-staff.